Roger Valhammer

 Roger Valhammer (born 15 March 1984) is a Norwegian politician from the Labour Party.
 He served as chief commissioner of Bergen from 2019 to 2022, and previously served as city commissioner for schools, kindergartens and sports between 2018 and 2019.

 Background

 Personal life

-Valhammer grew up in Tysvær in Rogaland.
+Valhammer grew up in Tysvær Municipality in Rogaland.
 His father was a painter and his mother worked in a shop.
 He moved to Bergen to study, and later settled there permanently.
 In Bergen, he became active in the Workers' Youth League, where he took on a number of different positions.
 He currently lives in the borough of Nordnes with a daughter and partner.

 Education

 Valhammer has a master's degree in comparative politics from the University of Bergen.
 He was involved in various student organisations there.
 He has professional experience from, among other things, the employee organisation Union of Employees in Commerce and Offices and as a strategic advisor at Sparebanken Vest.